Fletcher (singer): Personal life

+Fletcher has said that her ancestry is mostly German.
+Her paternal grandparents immigrated to the United States from Germany, where their last name was incorrectly anglicized from the German 'Fleischhauer' (the English equivalent is Butcher) to the English last name 'Fletcher', possibly due to its phonetic similarity.
+On a video, Fletcher stated that her family last name was 'Fleischhauer' but changed to 'Fletcher' and was shocked when informed that Fleischhauer was actually the German equivalent of 'Butcher'.
 Fletcher released "I Believe You" in support of sexual assault survivors in March 2018, penning a #MeToo-inspired letter to Billboard.
 She supported the movement with appearances at It's On Us and the United State of Women Summit.
 She's also participated in Girl Up and the Teen Vogue Summit in support of women's empowerment efforts.

 Fletcher is a member of the LGBTQ+ community, and actively supports organizations such as GLAAD, The Trevor Project and It Gets Better.
 In March 2017, she told Billboard "I definitely identify within the LGBTQ community, but as far as putting a label on like gay, straight, bisexual, lesbian, queer... it's all in the family and spectrum, and sexuality and gender is not black and white.
 It's a spectrum that we all fall somewhere in the world on.
 That's how I feel comfortable expressing myself – loving who I feel like loving and who I'm attracted to."
-In December 2021, Fletcher stated that she identifies as queer and "attracted to strong feminine energy which [sic] just so happens to more likely than not be women".
+In December 2021, Fletcher stated that she identifies as queer and that she is "attracted to strong feminine energy which [sic] just so happens to more likely than not be women".

-From 2017 to 2020, Fletcher dated YouTuber Shannon Beveridge.
+From 2016 to 2020, Fletcher dated YouTuber Shannon Beveridge.
 In 2017, Beveridge starred in the music video for her single "Wasted Youth".
 Fletcher's third EP The S(ex) Tapes, released in 2020, was inspired by the aftermath of their breakup.
 Beveridge filmed and directed all of the music videos for the EP, including "Sex (With My Ex)".
-In July 2022, Fletcher released the single "Becky's So Hot" about Beveridge's current girlfriend.
+In July 2022, Fletcher released the single "Becky's So Hot" about Beveridge's then-girlfriend.
+In 2023 after falling ill, Fletcher was diagnosed with Lyme disease.
+On June 5, 2025, upon releasing her new single "Boy", Fletcher revealed she is dating a man.

 Influences

 Growing up, she was inspired by vocalists like Celine Dion, Mariah Carey, and Whitney Houston.
 She cited Bob Marley, and fellow New Jersey artists Bruce Springsteen, Bon Jovi, and Patti Smith as influences.
-Fletcher has also expressed admiration for Madonna, Lady Gaga, and Troye Sivan.
+Fletcher has also expressed admiration for Taylor Swift, Madonna, Lady Gaga, Amy Winehouse, Alanis Morissette, Demi Lovato, and Troye Sivan.